Two Qiaos: In Romance of the Three Kingdoms

-As a result, an enraged Zhou Yu vows to go to war with Cao Cao and defeats him in the Battle of Red Cliffs in 208.
+An enraged Zhou Yu then hardens his decision to convince Sun Quan to ally with Liu Bei against Cao Cao, then prevailing over the latter in the Battle of Chibi.
 Historically, the battle predates the terrace by two years, and Cao Zhi's poem was written two years after Zhou Yu's death.
 Nonetheless, the story of the Bronze Bird Terrace and the Qiao sisters in the popular tradition aroused people's imagination for generations.